make-github-pseudonymous-again/js-lifo/README.md

 let lifo = require( "aureooms-js-lifo" ) ;
 ```

+## Use

-All data structures implemented in this package follow the following interface,
+All data structures implemented in this package follow the following interface.

 ```js
 let stack = new lifo. ... ( ... ) ;